-Accelerating the claim settlement process is beneficial because it helps minimize company losses, aids with maintaining customer satisfaction and provides sufficient time to carry extensive inspection of the claim settlement terms.
+Accelerating the claim settlement process is beneficial because it helps minimize company losses, aids with maintaining customer satisfaction, and provides sufficient time to carry extensive inspections of the claim settlement terms.

 Such effectiveness is contingent upon several factors, some of which include the following:

 - Resolving inter-company claim disputes as quickly as possible;

 - Optimizing human capital to assist and advise the policyholders on the time needed to respond to the claim;

 - Implementing accurate statistical databases to track employee performance in the timely settlement of claims.

 This KPI is closely related to the average claim processing time (insurance) since the insurance payout process includes the claim processing duration.
 After the decision for the claim is final and the claim processing ended, there occurs another time duration to benefit payment.
 It can be useful to complete this indicator with claims paid within a certain time period (7, 30, 90 days).